keerthik26/amazon-polly-notes/README.md

 319. Return to the **Windows Dev Instance**.
 320. The PollyNotes project contains a few packages that are worth understanding for coding your ListFunction:

    - You will be editing the *ListFunction.java* file.
-In the Project Explorer, expand: and you will find the *ListFunction.java* file there.
+In the Project Explorer, expand``src\main``: and you will find the *ListFunction.java* file there.
 This is the file that you will do all of your development in.
    - Under , the **com.amazonaws.pollynotes.pojo** package contains POJO classes that are used to receive the data in the handler for Lambda.
 The Note will also be used to use the Object Persistence Model for DynamoDB so you can do simple operations on the Note POJO which already contains Java Annotations mapping each attributes to the object.
 It is worth taking a look at it to understand what was done.
    - Under , the **com.amazonaws.pollynotes.solution** package contains the Solution files to all of the four functions you will be creating.
 Note that the DictateFunction is already built hence why it doesn't have a solution.
 You can refer to the solution if you get stuck.
 Although the code of those functions looks fairly long, it is only due to the amount of logging done in the function.
 The actual code is only a few lines.
    - Under , the **com.amazonaws.pollynotes** package contains JUnit test cases that you can use to validate that the functions you create works.
 This will help you test your functions locally without having to upload them to Lambda.